St. Benoit Creamery

 After some investigation, I discovered what makes French-style yogurt ‘French-style’ from dietitian blogger, Mary Brighton, who actually lives in France for part of the year.
 Brighton compared a brand sold in both France and the U.S. to identify that the French product had a significantly higher fat content, being made from whole milk as opposed to that sold in the States, which is typically made from milk with a 2% fat content.
 Of course, the lower the fat content in milk, the thinner and less concentrated the milk will be.
 The French also apparently don’t use anything to sweeten their yogurt products, whereas Americans do.
 You can read more from Brighton at her blog Brighton Your Health.

 I actually prefer the thicker French-style.
 It’s creamier and makes for a richer tasting product/dish.

 St. Benoit produces a responsibly sourced yogurt.
-Their dairy partner’s Jersey cows are fed from organic pasture farming and make for a superior milk.
+Their dairy partners’ Jersey cows are fed from organic pasture farming and which makes for a superior milk.
 Made in small batches, this dairy staple contains only milk and active yogurt cultures.
 Nothing artificial, nothing unnatural.
 Read more about the St. Benoit Creamery and its founders here.

 On its own, in a dish, or to replace an unhealthy alternative, St. Benoit Creamery’s French-Style Yogurt is another ingredient you can feel good about.